Virgin Media 200Mb broadband review

 The price of superfast

 At first glance these prices look high, but whilst it is possible to get broadband (with line rental included) for much cheaper elsewhere, this will be a much slower service than the superfast 200Mb that Vivid 200 offers.

-So all in all, although it is possible to get cheaper broadband elsewhere consumers are unlikely to find another service that offers such high speeds at competitive prices.
+So all in all, although it is possible to get cheaper broadband elsewhere people are unlikely to find another service that offers such high speeds at competitive prices.

 Before signing up it's worth checking exactly where the 200Mb service is being offered.
 Although it was introduced more than two years ago, it's still unavailable to many new and existing customers.

 To check whether Virgin Media is available nearby use our postcode search below - although take note about this search.